 The Catskills really offers something in every season, since in winter it’s one of the closest ski areas to New York City.
 The warm months are obviously a terrific time to visit with everything in bloom and hiking trails all open and hopefully dry.
 Summer and early fall are when you’ll find farm stands brimming with fresh produce and booming farmers markets.
 The Margaretville’s annual Cauliflower Festival is held towards the end of September, and celebrates this once thriving Catskills crop.

 Fall is by far the best and most popular time to drive the Catskill Mountains Scenic Byway, attracting leaf-peepers out for the colorful displays.
 Vibrant fall colors make this picturesque drive even more stunning.
 Fall foliage typically starts to turn in late September and often peaks by the second week of October.
-Exact timing varies from year to year based on temperature and participation amounts and also varies by elevation.
-Check out the Fall Foilage report before you go.
+Exact timing varies from year to year based on temperature and precipitation amounts and also varies by elevation.
+Check out the online fall foliage reports before you go.

-The Catskill Mountains Scenic Byway stretches for 52 miles (84 kilomerers) across the central Catskill Mountains, and it takes only about an hour to drive one way without stopping.
+The Catskill Mountains Scenic Byway stretches for a short 52 miles (84 kilomerers) across the central Catskill Mountains, and it takes only about an hour to drive one way without stopping.
 But why hurry?
-The byway’s short length makes it perfect for a leisurely drive, and there’s no need to rush between sights to make sure you cover all the must-see places.
+The byway’s manageable length makes it perfect for a leisurely drive, and there’s no need to rush between sights to make sure you cover all the must-see places.

 Running along the northern shore of the Ashokan Reservoir, the Ashokan Rail Trail offers picturesque views of the reservoir and the Catskill Mountains from multiple vantage points.
 This crushed gravel trail is accessible to most bikes, and is also great for walking and trail running.